What's important to us

 It is through the generous support of the local communities that our tours are possible, we ask the communities how we can contribute meaningfully and respect their values.
 We work closely with Iwi to uphold their taonga tuku iho.

-To reduce our carbon footprint we plant one tree for every tour taken.
-We have a planting project underway in collaboration with the Marlborough District Council and the QE2 Trust along our river margin which was affected by the November 2017 earthquake.
+To reduce our carbon footprint we plant one tree for every client taken on a tour.
+We have a planting project underway in collaboration with the Opawa Wines, the Marlborough District Council and the QE2 Trust along our river margin which was affected by the November 2017 earthquake.

 We support the Government's Predator Free 2050 program by trapping in our Queen Elizabeth Trust wetland of which we are the privileged custodians.
 Visitors are always welcome by prior arrangement.

 Will mentors students from the local college about sustainability and wildlife.
 He has also given power point presentations to community groups about the wildlife of the Wairau Lagoon.
 He is also on the steering committee of the Marlborough East Coast Protection Group and is involved in the line trapping for stoats.
 The MECPG is a community led organisation fostering the coastline impacted by the Nov 14 earthquake which has resulted in increased vehicle access to the beaches.

 We have made regular annual plan submissions to council to raise awareness of the importance of the wetlands of the lower Wairau.
 The council in conjunction with the Rangitane have created a new reserve and made the waste water wetlands of the lower Wairau accessible to the public by way of a public walking track.
 Interpretation panels have been erected which give information about the wildlife of the area.